 Note:

-If you don't want passphrase (not safe though), simply press ENTER key twice when you are asked to provide the passphrase.
-However, I recommend you to use passphrase.
+If you don't want passphrase (not safe though), simply press ENTER key twice when you are prompted to provide the passphrase.
+However, I recommend you to use a passphrase.

 Using a password-less ssh key is generally not a good idea from a security point of view.
 They should be limited to very specific cases such as services having to access a remote system without the user intervention (e.g. remote backups with rsync, unison, …).